Our fascination with wisdom dates back for thousands of years. Many people throughout history have pondered what it means to be wise.

 - choosing a new environment

-Baltes & Staudinger (2000) define wisdom as “expertise in the fundamental pragmatics of life.”
+Baltes and Staudinger (2000, p.
+124) define wisdom as “expertise in the fundamental pragmatics of life.”
 This is further defined as “knowledge and judgment about the essence of the human condition and the ways and means of planning, managing, and understanding a good life.”